How LLMs Actually Got Here

 Natural language processing existed long before the current wave.
 The tools were just worse.

-For most of the 2010s, the dominant approach was Recurrent Neural Networks, specifically a variant called LSTMs (Long Short-Term Memory networks).
-The basic idea: feed the network one word at a time, in order, and let it build up an internal state as it processes the sequence.
-After reading a whole sentence, the internal state encodes (in theory) the meaning of the sentence.
+For most of the 2010s, the dominant approach was Recurrent Neural Networks โ specifically LSTMs (Long Short-Term Memory networks).
+The idea: feed the network one word at a time, in order, letting it build an internal state as it processes the sequence.
+After reading a whole sentence, the internal state encodes (in theory) the sentence's meaning.

-The first problem was that it was sequential.
-You couldn't parallelize the processing because each word depended on the output from the previous word.
+First problem: sequential processing.
+You couldn't parallelize because each word depended on the output from the previous word.
 Training was slow.
-GPUs sit there with most of their cores idle, processing one token at a time.
+GPUs sat there with most cores idle, processing one token at a time.

-The second, bigger problem was that the network forgot things.
-If you fed it a 500-word paragraph, by the time it reached the end, the early words had been overwritten by the more recent ones.
+Second, bigger problem: the network forgot things.
+A 500-word paragraph?
+By the end, early words had been overwritten by recent ones.
 The "memory" degraded over distance.
-LSTMs were specifically designed to fix this with gates that control what to remember and what to forget, and they helped, but only to a point.
-Long documents were still a struggle.
+LSTMs were designed to fix this with gates controlling what to remember and forget.
+Helped, but only to a point.
+Long documents remained a struggle.

 2017: Attention Is All You Need

-The Transformer architecture does something different from RNNs: it processes the entire input at once, in parallel.
-Instead of reading word by word, it looks at all the words simultaneously and computes relationships between every pair of words in the input.
-The mechanism for this is called "attention" โ for each word, the model calculates how much it should "attend to" every other word in the sequence.
+The Transformer architecture does something completely different from RNNs: processes the entire input at once, in parallel.
+Instead of reading word by word, it examines all words simultaneously and computes relationships between every pair.
+The mechanism: "attention" โ for each word, the model calculates how much to attend to every other word in the sequence.

-This solved both problems at once.
-Parallelization: since every word is processed simultaneously, you can throw thousands of GPU cores at it and actually use them.
-And long-range dependencies: a word at position 1 has a direct connection to a word at position 500 โ no information has to survive through 499 processing steps.
+Solved both problems simultaneously.
+Parallelization: every word processed at once, thousands of GPU cores actually put to work.
+Long-range dependencies: word at position 1 has a direct connection to word at position 500 โ no information surviving through 499 processing steps.

-The practical impact was that you could now train much bigger models much faster, and the resulting models could handle much longer inputs with better coherence.
+Practical impact: much bigger models trained much faster, handling much longer inputs with better coherence.

-I remember reading the paper at the time and thinking it was interesting but not being sure it was going to be as big as it turned out to be.
-The title was provocative โ claiming you didn't need recurrence at all felt bold.
-But within a couple of years, basically every state-of-the-art NLP system was transformer-based.
+I remember reading the paper and thinking it was interesting without being certain it would be as consequential as it turned out.
+The title felt bold โ claiming you didn't need recurrence at all.
+Within a couple of years, every state-of-the-art NLP system was transformer-based.
 BERT, GPT, T5 โ all transformers.

 OpenAI's contribution wasn't a new architecture.
-GPT-1 (2018) and GPT-2 (2019) used the same transformer architecture from the Google paper.
-What OpenAI did was scale it up and train it on a lot more data.
+GPT-1 (2018) and GPT-2 (2019) used the same transformer from Google's paper.
+What OpenAI did: scale it up.
+More parameters.
+More data.

-GPT-2 had 1.5 billion parameters and was trained on a dataset called WebText โ about 8 million web pages.
-The results were surprisingly good for the time.
-It could generate coherent multi-paragraph text, maintain a topic across several sentences, even do basic question answering.
-OpenAI initially refused to release the full model because they were worried about misuse, which generated a lot of press.
+GPT-2 had 1.5 billion parameters, trained on WebText โ roughly 8 million web pages.
+Results were surprisingly good for the time.
+Coherent multi-paragraph text.
+Maintained topics across several sentences.
+Basic question answering.
+OpenAI initially refused to release the full model over misuse concerns, which generated considerable press.

-Then GPT-3 came out in 2020 with 175 billion parameters, trained on a much larger slice of the internet.
-And this is where things got weird.
+GPT-3, 2020.
+175 billion parameters.
+A much larger slice of the internet for training data.
+And this is where things got strange.
 GPT-3 could do things nobody had specifically trained it to do.
-You could give it a few examples of a task โ "translate English to French, here are three examples, now do this one" โ and it would figure out the pattern and perform the task.
+Give it a few examples of a task โ "translate English to French, here are three examples, now do this one" โ and it figured out the pattern.
 This was called "in-context learning" and it surprised everyone, including the people who built it.

-The leading theory was that these abilities emerged from scale.
+The leading theory: these abilities emerged from scale.
 More parameters, more data, more compute.
-At some point the model just... got good enough at statistical pattern matching that it appeared to understand language.
-Whether it actually understands anything is a philosophical question I don't have a good answer to.
-But the practical capabilities were undeniable.
+At some point the model got good enough at statistical pattern matching that it appeared to understand language.
+Whether it actually understands anything is a philosophical question without a satisfying answer.
+Practical capabilities were undeniable regardless.

-The cost of training GPT-3 was estimated at several million dollars in compute.
-That's important context because it meant only a few organizations in the world could afford to train models like this.
-The research became concentrated in a handful of well-funded labs.
+GPT-3 training cost was estimated at several million dollars in compute.
+Important context โ only a handful of organizations worldwide could afford to train at that scale.
+Research became concentrated in well-funded labs.

 RLHF and ChatGPT